 We do much more than just meet up every fortnight to talk about photography.
 The APG is dedicated to helping its members improve their photographic skills and this page tells you more about how we try to do that.

 APG meetings are held every two weeks, on a Thursday evening, starting at 7:30pm for 30 minutes chat, then the 'formal' part of the meeting starts at 8pm and ends at 10pm.
-Currently we are meeting online, but hope to be back in our usual venue, the Saracens Head, Little Brington later in 2021.
+Currently we are meeting online, but hope to be back in our new venue, the Long Buckby Rugby Club from September 2021.

 We are now running monthly online sessions to explore more about post processing.
 Each time Neil Phillips will demonstrate how he processes his work.
 The sessions last an hour and run on the second Monday of every month.

 'Talking Pictures' is a monthly online programme to be hosted by Clare Acford and Neil Phillips, where they will explore how to develop a sense for what makes a good picture.